 - An organization (public, private or not-for-profit) that is established.
 NOTE: We do not approve business plan creation for start-up organizations.

-- Remuneration - graduate students seek paid internship opportunities, although the amount of salary isn't as important as the opportunity to add value.
-In summer 2014, the range was up to $35/hr with an average of $18/hr.
+- Remuneration - Graduate students seek paid internship opportunities, although the amount of salary isn't as important as the opportunity to add value.
+The typical range is $12-$40/hour, with an average of $20-$25/hr.
 We do have a not-for-profit scholarship program specifically designed for not-for-profits that need an intern, but do not have the funding, consider applying for our Not-for-Profit Internship Scholarship Program.

 Internship Program Responsibilities: